ericgundrum/squidhall/README.md

 This project is using a strategy of making the master the latest integrated code.
 Version releases are assigned to version named branches.
 The following naming rules and branch purposes apply:

-* master - The main integration branch with the mainline code for the latest version, does not need to pass tests.
-Once we have a 'version' that does pass tests we create a version branch as described below.
+* master - The main integration branch with the mainline code for the latest version in progress, does not need to pass tests, but ideally should pass tests for all features currently integrated.
+Once all features slated for the version in progress are complete, integrated, and pass all tests we create a version branch as described below.

 * feature-[feature-name] - Feature-specific development branches.
 Branch names always start with 'Feature' and are followed with the name of the feature after a dash.
 Generally these branches should be merged to master once the feature is working.
 If we have more than one person working on a feature they can create sub-branches named feature-[feature-name]-[developer-name]-[purpose].

 * bug-[issue-ID] - Bug/Issue-specific development branches.
 Branch names always start with 'Feature' and are followed with the name of the feature after a dash.
 Generally these branches should be merged to master once the bug is fixed.
 If we have more than one person working on a bug they can create sub-branches named bug-[issue-ID]-[developer-name]-[purpose].

-* version-[date in yyymmdd format] - Version integration branches, created from master whenever we decide we have reached all goals for a particular version, using the date the decision was made as part of the name.
+* version-[date in yyymmdd format] - Version integration branches, created from master whenever we decide we have reached all goals for a particular version, using the date the branch was created as part of the name.
 Must pass all tests when being tagged.
 (See below.)

 * Version branches themselves are separately versioned using tags named [version-name].[version-number] where version-number follows the version name and a dot (.), starting at 0 and incremented for each version tag.
 For example, a version branch created on July 1, 2020 would be named 'version-20200701' and would have an initial tag of 'version-20200701.0'.
 If we later fixed a couple of bugs and backported a feature we would create a new tag of 'version-20200701.1' once all tests are passed.
 Metadata about the version should be included in the tag description.